Mvviggi/Salifort_Motors/README.md

 ### Construct Stage
 1. Independent variable chosen were: 'satisfaction_level', 'last_evaluation', 'number_project', 'average_monthly_hours', 'tenure'. <br>
 2. Variables departments and salary were converted into categorical variables in order to be included into the models. <br>
-3. the task in hand is to predict what can make an employee stay or leave the company.
+3. The task in hand is to predict what can make an employee stay or leave the company.
 The variable called left
-3. Machine Learning algorithms performed:
+4. Machine Learning algorithms performed:
 - Tree Based Model
 - Random Forest Model
 - Logistic Regression Model

-4. Logistic Regression Model results: the classification report achieved a precision of 81%, recall of 84%, f1-score of 81% all in weighted averages.
+5. Logistic Regression Model results: the classification report achieved a precision of 81%, recall of 84%, f1-score of 81% all in weighted averages.
 But the predicted employees who would leave resulted in significantly lower (i.e 53%, 25%, and 34% respectively).

-5. Using all variables, the Decision Tree Model resulted in a strong AUC score of 97.5%, showing that this model can predict well if employees leave or not.
+6. Using all variables, the Decision Tree Model resulted in a strong AUC score of 97.5%, showing that this model can predict well if employees leave or not.
 Table results of the Decision tree vs Random Forest Model

 | model             | precision | recall   | F1       | accuracy | auc      |